Use CI/CD to Maintain Legacy Web Forms Applications

 - Once all approvals are met and all stages successful, BuildMaster will automatically deploy the Web Forms application (stopping the AppPool properly) to IIS for production.

-Waiting for .NET 5 Doesn't Mean Ignoring the Future
+.NET 6 Doesn't Mean Ignoring the Future

 Just because the new .NET is available doesn’t mean that your legacy applications must immediately target them.
 In fact, Web Forms applications that continue to be functional shouldn’t be rewritten on Blazor at this time.